List of rivers of Burundi

-Map of Burundi showing the main rivers and tributeries.
+Map of Burundi showing the main rivers and tributaries.

 This list of rivers in Burundi is a partial list of the larger rivers, arranged by drainage basin, with tributaries indented under each parent stream's name.

 The coordinates given for each river are those of the mouth, if in Burundi, or of the last point in Burundi if the river flows into Rwanda or Tanzania.

 Lake Victoria

 Lake Victoria drains through the Victoria Nile, White Nile and Nile into the Mediterranean Sea.

 The Burundi portion of the Lake Victoria Basin drains via the Kagera River, through its tributaries the Akanyaru River in the west, Lake Rweru in the north, and the Rurubu River in the center and east of Burundi.